 - Add yogurt, flour, sugar, and vanilla and beat until well combined.

-- Manually Stir in 1/3 cup sprinkles (alternatively you could use mini chocolate chips).
+- Manually Stir in 1/3 cup sprinkles (alternatively, mini chocolate chips).

-- Spoon your cookie dough dip into bowl and sprinkle top with remaining 1 tablespoon sprinkles for color and decoration.
+- Spoon your cookie dough dip into a bowl and sprinkle top with the remaining 1 tablespoon sprinkles for color and decoration.

 - Serve with apples, graham crackers, vanilla wafers, or pretzels.

-I used vanilla Greek yogurt with this dip, but as seasons roll around many fall flavored yogurts hit the market.
-Try pumpkin spice, gingerbread, or any other flavor to mix this dip up or make more than one kind for your party.
+I used vanilla Greek yogurt with this dip, but as seasons rolled around, many fall-flavored yogurts hit the market.
+Try pumpkin spice, gingerbread, or any other flavor to mix this dip up, or make more than one kind for your party.

 Refrigerate any leftovers in an airtight container for up to 3 days.

 There is always a small risk that raw flour could contain salmonella bacteria.
-If this risk is a concern for you, put flour on a baking sheet and back for 10 minutes on 350 degrees prior to adding to dessert dip.
+If this risk concerns you, put flour on a baking sheet and back for 10 minutes at 350 degrees before adding to a dessert dip.

-Best way to soften Cream Cheese – Cream cheese can be softened in a few different ways.
+Best way to soften Cream Cheese – Cream cheese can be softened in several ways.

-How to bake flour to ensure zero salmonella – While it’s common to use bits of unbaked flour in dessert dips and other recipes without baking it first, modern baking and cooking has brought to light that salmonella may be present in some uncooked flours.
+How to bake flour to ensure zero salmonella – While it’s common to use bits of unbaked flour in dessert dips and other recipes without baking it, modern baking and cooking have highlighted that salmonella may be present in some uncooked flours.

 To be ultra cautious, it’s best to make sure to use HEAT-TREATED flour or heat treat the flour yourself to kill any live bacteria.